Several scholarships are available to assist those with MS:

 Application Deadline: 30th September annually

-Past Recipients: Esme Tombleson Person with MS of the Year 2015
+Past Recipients: Esme Tombleson Person with MS Past Recipients

 Carer of the Year

-Aspire is a low impact discovery course which is suitable for people ages 27+ with a mild physical impairment.
+Aspire is a low impact version of the Outward Bound’s Discovery course which is suitable for people with a mild to moderate physical impairment.
 Participants will experience activities like sailing, rock climbing, kayaking and high ropes, but Aspire is designed to exclude high impact activities such as running or carrying a heavy tramping pack.
 Past participants include people with arthritis, early onset multiple sclerosis, joint replacements, back injuries and amputations.

 Participants need to be able to take part in a full day of activities with rest breaks, comfortably walk a minimum of 2kms over uneven terrain and get up and down 5 flights of stairs.
 You will also need to be able to sit without back support, for example in a kayak, and be comfortable in and around the water.